jatinchowdhury18/NonIntegerSRC/doc/writeup.md

 at different sample rates.
-When seen in the context of sample rate conversion, this is a pretty neat insight: rather than resampling and then filtering, the filtering and resampling happen in the process!
+When seen in the context of sample rate conversion, this is a pretty neat insight: rather than resampling and then filtering, the filtering and resampling happen in the same process!

 ![](./BBD_Filters.png)